crowdsourcing-class/crowdsourcing-class.github.io/vm-instructions.md

 	* Version : Ubuntu (64-bit)
 	* Memory : Set it to 2 GB (2048 MB)
 	* Select the "Use an existing virtual hard disk file"
-	* Choose the "NETS 213.vdi" file
+	* Choose the "NETS-213.vdi" file
 	* Create
 * Once created, double click on the "NETS 213" VM created.
 * The login password is "nets213".
 This will also be the password you use with the <code>sudo</code> command.